Saffron Market Size and Share

 Saffron Market Analysis by Mordor Intelligence

-The saffron market reached USD 1.42 billion in 2025 and is forecast to advance at a 6.44% CAGR, bringing the value to USD 1.94 billion by 2030.
+The saffron market size reached USD 1.42 billion in 2025 and is forecast to advance at a 6.44% CAGR, bringing the value to USD 1.94 billion by 2030.
 Limited harvests in Iran and Kashmir have tightened global supply, yet rising demand from premium foods, nutraceuticals, and clean-label cosmetics continues to underpin robust pricing power[1]Source: Reza F. et al., “Saffron Production Declines Under Climate Stress,” Frontiers in Pharmacology, frontiersin.org.
 Controlled-environment agriculture is gaining ground as growers migrate indoors to protect yields from erratic weather, while digital spice exchanges improve price discovery for buyers and smaller producers.
 In this setting, the saffron market is poised to reward businesses that marry agronomic innovation with transparent supply chains.

 Key Report Takeaways